 |REDUCE THE VISIBILITY OF SCAR TISSUE WITH BROADBAND LIGHT [BBL]|

 Scar Revision |

-No longer do we have to endure unsighly scars.
+No longer do we have to endure unsightly scars.

-Scars form as part of the natural healing process and come in may different sizes, shapes and colours.
-Until the scar tissue heals, we do not know if they will remain indented, despressed or raised.
+Scars form as part of the natural healing process and come in many different sizes, shapes, and colours.
+Until the scar tissue heals, we do not know if they will remain indented, depressed or raised.
 They can also limit your range of motion or shrink in size and fade in colour.

 Most scars, however, are permanent.